alex-ball/rdaslides/README.md

 To install the class from scratch, follow these instructions.
-If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first three steps.
+If you have downloaded the zip file from the [Releases] page on GitHub, you can skip the first four steps.

  1. Run `etex rdaslides.dtx` to generate the class and package files.

-(You can safely skip this step if you are confident about step 2.)
+ 2. Compile rdaslides-sample-RDA.tex and rdaslides-sample-RDA2016.tex to get
+    the example figures used in the documentation.

- 2. Compile rdaslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
+ 3. Compile rdaslides.dtx using your favourite version of LaTeX with shell escape enabled (as required by minted for typesetting the listings).
 You will also need to run it through `makeindex`.
 This will generate the main documentation (DVI or PDF).

- 3. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
+ 4. Compile rdaslides.dtx a second time with `-jobname=rdaslides-slides`
     as a command line option to generate the sample slides.
 Again, you will need to enable shell escape so that minted can mark up the code listings.

- 4. Move the files to your TeX tree as follows:
+ 5. Move the files to your TeX tree as follows:

       - `source/latex/rdaslides`:
         rdaslides.dtx,